Asking questions is a valuable leadership skill, and it trips you up.

 - Where is this currently happening, even if just a little?

 - What is working to amplify?
 What is not working to dampen?

 - What is your next step?

 That’s it … through a series of coaching questions, you are a better leader.
-If you find that it odd that asking questions makes you a better leader, think about a common managerial-leadership problem – people keep coming to me with problems, and I wish they would think for themselves.
-By asking the questions above, you will show that you do not know, or need to know all the answers and that the team can figure things out.
-Plus, when you ask these questions you are developing your leadership skills while respecting the other person to make progress that matters to them – and that is what drives innovation and employee engagement.
+If you find it odd that asking questions makes you a better leader, think about a common managerial-leadership problem – people keep coming to me with problems, and I wish they would think for themselves.
+By asking the questions above, you will show that you do not know or need to know all the answers and that the team can figure things out.
+Plus, when you ask these questions, you are developing your leadership skills while respecting the other person to make progress that matters to them – which drives innovation and employee engagement.